25 Sneaky Reasons You're Gaining Weight When You're Doing Everything Right

 "As you age, your metabolism slows down, making it easier to gain weight.
 Speak to your healthcare provider or registered dietitian for tips on counteracting this side effect," Best advises.

-A primary reason why weight loss is more challenging as you get older is that you naturally lose lean muscle.
-Muscle torches more calories when compared to fat.
-Therefore, a decline in muscle correlates to it being a greater challenge to utilize the calories you're consuming, Sanitarium explains.
+A primary reason weight loss is more challenging as you get older is that you naturally lose lean muscle.
+Muscle torches more calories than fat.

 Your genetics make it harder to lose weight.

-Your genetics can impact your weight in several ways, says Harvard Health Publishing.
-For example, genes can impact metabolism, satiety, appetite, cravings, body-fat distribution, and the habit to eat as a stress-coping mechanism.
+Your genetics can impact your weight in several ways.
+For example, genes can affect metabolism, satiety, appetite, cravings, body-fat distribution, and the habit of eating as a stress-coping mechanism.

 "Your genes can play a role in your body shape and how easily you gain weight.
 While you can't change your genetics, understanding the cause can help reduce frustration," says Best.